polartron/ss13-paradise-genetics/README.md

 14. Click apply.
 The program will do its thing.
 15. Goto 3 and use the next humanoid.
 Let the one you just used heal from the radiation.

+You can confirm traits manually by clicking the "C" icon and using the - + buttons to choose the trait.

 tl;dr Blast your humanoids with radiation, scramble their genes, and inject yourself to see the effects.
 Repeat until you're happy with all the bad genes you've found, and some good genes too.